danilrudin/Consyzer/README.md

 1. Consyzer selects files for analysis based on the specified directory and search pattern;
 2. Consyzer logs and excludes any files that are not ECMA-355 assemblies from the analysis;
-3. Consyzer analyzes the remaining ECMA assemblies for the presence of P/Invoke calls;
+3. Consyzer analyzes the remaining ECMA assemblies for the presence of P/Invoke methods;
 4. Consyzer analyzes each found P/Invoke method and checks whether the corresponding native libraries exist in the system;
 5. Consyzer generates a report based on the analysis results in one or more formats depending on the configuration;
 6. Consyzer returns an exit code indicating the specific analysis result, which also enables you to handle analysis incidents in accordance with your requirements.